 The total undergraduate and graduate enrollment of Lehigh University is regulated by action of the Board of Trustees, with a resulting limitation in the number of candidates who can be admitted each year to the various divisions of the university.

-Because of the limitations on enrollment, the Office of Admissions, under the leadership of the Dean of Admissions and Financial Aid, conducts a selective review of candidates for admission.
+Because of the limitations on enrollment, the Office of Admissions, under the leadership of the Vice Provost of Admissions and Financial Aid, conducts a selective review of candidates for admission.
 Several criteria are used in an attempt to predict a student’s ability to successfully complete four years of rigorous study at Lehigh University.

 The material that follows pertains to undergraduates.
 Graduate students should consult Admission to Graduate Standing.